Crypto-TII/pqdss-ct-toolchain/README.md

 ## Benefits of using our toolchain

-- Tools libraries/packages: each of the tools above-mentioned has its requirements, necessary packages/libraries for compilation and execution of a given target.
+- Tools libraries/packages: each of the tools above-mentioned has its requirements and necessary packages/libraries for compilation and execution of a given target.
 Our Dockerfile allows to not worry about all those requirements as "everything" is already taken into account.
-- Tools required files to test a candidate: each of the tools need a specific file, related to the candidate to test.
-Our scripts allow to generate all needed files (.c, .xml, .ini, etc.).
+- Tool's required files to test a candidate: each of the tools need a specific file, related to the candidate to test.
+Our scripts allow to generate automatically all needed files (.c, .xml, .ini, etc.).
 - Tools commands to run a candidate: each tool has its own commands (including necessary flags for compilation and commands for execution).
 Those requirements are also taken into account by our scripts.
 - Test many instances of a (many) candidate(s):  generating required files, compiling and running a given candidate for all tools